TipsyPanda/LLM-Monitoring-guardrails/README.md

-# LLM Guardrails Monitoring 3.0
+# LLM Guardrails Monitoring

 ## Project Goal

-**Real-time toxicity detection for LLM conversations** - Monitor and filter harmful content before it reaches your users.
+**Real-time toxicity detection for LLM conversations** - Monitor and filter harmful content before it reaches the users.

 This system analyzes messages in real-time using machine learning (Detoxify), detects toxic content across 7 categories (insults, threats, hate speech, etc.), and provides a live monitoring dashboard with alerts.